-Alona Amurao’s award-winning article on Medical Assistance in Dying is published in Canadian Social Work ReviewCategories: Alumni in the News, FIFSW Students in the News
+Alona Amurao’s award-winning article on Medical Assistance in Dying is published in Canadian Social Work ReviewCategories: Alumni + Friends, Students

 Recent FIFSW graduate Alona Amurao (MSW 2018) received first place in the Student Article Competition hosted by the Canadian Social Work Review journal, and her winning piece was recently published (back dated).